 - Is marijuana being used on federal property?

 Generally, businesses can deduct ordinary and necessary business expenses under I.R.C. §162.
 This includes wages, rent, supplies, etc. However, in 1982 Congress added I.R.C. §280E.
 Under §280E, taxpayers cannot deduct any amount for a trade or business where the trade or business consists of trafficking in controlled substances…which is prohibited by Federal law.
 Marijuana, including medical marijuana, is a controlled substance.
 What this means is that dispensaries and other businesses trafficking in marijuana have to report all of their income and cannot deduct rent, wages, and other expenses, making their marginal tax rate substantially higher than most other businesses.
+A cannabis business that has not properly reported its income and expenses and not engaged in the planning to minimize income taxes can face a large liability proposed by IRS reflected on a Notice Of Deficiency or tax bill.

 What Should You Do?